-State corporate income tax revenue is always volatile: profits fluctuate; the timing of tax payments changes as states offer amnesty programs; and corporate tax filers can offset current profits with previous losses, which can create fluctuations in state tax revenue from year to year.
-The new federal tax law could also affect corporate investments and other business decisions that affect state taxes.
-Moreover, corporate income taxes raise relatively little revenue, so small changes in absolute dollars can create dramatic percentage changes.
+State corporate income tax revenue is always volatile: profits fluctuate, the timing of tax payments changes as states offer amnesty programs, and corporate tax filers can offset current profits with previous losses; these all can create fluctuations in state tax revenue from year to year.
+The Tax Cuts and Jobs Act also affected corporate investments and other business decisions that affect state taxes.
+Moreover, corporate income taxes raise relatively little revenue (only 2 percent of state general revenue in 2016), so small changes in absolute dollars can create dramatic percentage changes.

-This is evident in Alaska, which saw a 139 percent real increase in corporate tax revenue over the past year (from $58 million to $139 million).
-The next largest increases were in Montana (58.5 percent) and Hawaii (42.9 percent).
-Real revenue also increased in the District of Columbia and 29 of the 44 states with a broad-based corporate income tax.
+This is evident in New Mexico, which saw a 158.9 percent real increase in corporate tax revenue over the past year—from $70 million to $182 million.
+For perspective, New Mexico’s total tax revenue in the fourth quarter of 2018 was $1.8 billion.
+The next largest increases were in Hawaii (111.9 percent), North Dakota (79.5 percent), and Oklahoma (78.8 percent).
+In total, real revenue increased in 37 of the 44 states with a broad-based corporate income tax.